-Candidates should support their answers with analysis referring to cases or examples.
+Candidates should support their answers on the paper-based multi-task questions with analysis referring to cases or examples.
 There is no need to detail the facts of the case.
 Remember, it is the point of law that the case establishes that is important, although knowing the facts of cases can be helpful as sometimes questions include scenarios based on well-known cases.
-Further, it is not necessary to quite section numbers of Acts.
+Further it is not necessary to quote section numbers of Acts.